gfavole/dust/README.md

 # dust
-This code is based on the work of [Favole et al. 2019](https://ui.adsabs.harvard.edu/abs/2019arXiv190805626F/abstract) and calculates the interstellar dust attenuation coefficient of ELG luminosities in [MultiDark-Galaxies](https://www.cosmosim.org/cms/documentation/projects/galaxies/).
+This code calculates the interstellar dust attenuation coefficient of ELG luminosities in [MultiDark-Galaxies](https://www.cosmosim.org/cms/documentation/projects/galaxies/).
+It is based on the work of Favole et al. 2019b (in prep.) for SDSS Halpha emitters at mean redshift z=0.1.
+A similar implementation for [OII] ELGs is documented in [Favole et al. 2019a](https://ui.adsabs.harvard.edu/abs/2019arXiv190805626F/abstract).

-As most star formation occurs in the disc component of these SAM galaxies, that is where the gaseous component is located, we implement dust attenuation only for the disc.
+The MultiDark-Galaxies mocks have been run with three different semi-analytic models of galaxy formation and evolution: SAG, SAGE and Galacticus.
+In these SAMs most star formation occurs in the disc, that is where the gaseous component is located, thus we implement dust attenuation only for the galaxy disc component.